eca-sae/internet-drafts-eca-sae/draft-ritz-eca.md

 - **Encodings:** All binary fields referenced in EAT must be explicitly encoded (e.g., base64url) and stated as such in the claims table.
 NumericDate claims (`iat`, `nbf`, `exp`) use 64-bit unsigned integers.
 - **Side-Channel Resistance:** To mitigate timing attacks, implementations SHOULD use constant-time cryptographic comparisons.
 Payloads that are inputs to cryptographic operations (e.g., Evidence) MAY be padded to a fixed size using a length-prefix scheme to ensure unambiguous parsing.

+# Change log

+## Changes since -00

+Of course.
+Here is a detailed enumeration of the changes between `draft-ritz-eca-01` and `draft-ritz-eca-02`.

+### Major Conceptual and Editorial Changes

+* **Clarified Factor Definitions:** The core concepts of Boot Factor (BF) and Instance Factor (IF) have been significantly refined for clarity.
+    * The **Boot Factor (BF)** is now explicitly described as a "publicly verifiable" value used to scope the ceremony, with its security not depending on confidentiality.
+The new draft provides concrete examples like an image digest or SBOM tag.
+The previous draft described it as an "exposure-tolerant" value acting as a "public challenge token".
+    * The **Instance Factor (IF)** has been changed from a "per-instance secret value" to an "inherent, measurable property of the instance".
+This major shift reframes the protocol from proving possession of a shared secret to proving a verifiable state or property (e.g., a TPM quote or TEE report) that is never transmitted directly.
+* **Added Conceptual Model:** A new non-normative "Conceptual Model" section was added to explain the roles of the three factors (BF, IF, VF) in simple, metaphorical terms.
+* **WIMSE Integration:** The protocol is now explicitly positioned as a foundational component for WIMSE (Workload Identity in Multi-Cloud Secure Environments) architectures.
+This is mentioned in the Abstract and a new dedicated section, "ECA in a WIMSE Architecture," has been added.
+* **Added Diagrams:** Several new diagrams were added throughout the document to visually explain protocol flows and integration patterns, including:
+    * A high-level conceptual ceremony overview.
+    * A diagram for Relying Party consumption of an Attestation Result.
+    * An overview of ECA's integration with other identity frameworks.
+    * Specific integration diagrams for ACME-RATS and SPIFFE/SPIRE.

+### Section-by-Section Changes

+* **Abstract:**
+    * Changed "ephemeral compute instances" to "ephemeral workloads".
+    * Added a sentence positioning ECA as a "foundational component for architectures like WIMSE".
+    * Updated the description of the Instance Factor from "secret" to "inherent and measurable".

+* **Problem Statement and Motivation:**
+    * Added text clarifying that ECA provides a solution to the "trust gap" in multi-cloud environments and is designed for consumption by frameworks like ACME and SPIFFE/SPIRE.

+* **Instance Factor Patterns (IFP):**
+    * The descriptions for Patterns A, B, and C were updated to align with the new definition of the Instance Factor as a measurable property rather than a simple secret.

+* **Core Design Principles:**
+    * The "Exposure Tolerance" principle was renamed to "Publicly Sourced Boot Factor" and its description was expanded to better explain that security is anchored on the binding of the public BF to the measurable IF.

+* **Protocol Overview & Validation Gates:**
+    * The detailed ASCII sequence diagram from -01 was replaced with a higher-level conceptual diagram.
+    * The list of 11 Validation Gates was restructured with "Phase 1 Appraisal Gates" and "Phase 3 Appraisal Gates" subheadings for better readability.

+* **Post-Attestation Patterns:**
+    * Added a diagram and introductory text illustrating how a Relying Party consumes the Attestation Result.
+    * Clarified the "Stateful Re-Attestation" section to include the use of existing credentials as part of the `IF` for renewal ceremonies.

+* **Security Considerations:**
+    * The "Exposure Tolerance" and "Impersonation Risk" subsections were rewritten to align with the refined definitions of BF and IF.
+The focus shifted from the risk of concurrent exposure of two secrets to the risk of an adversary being able to forge a proof for a measurable property (IF).

+* **Integration with Existing Frameworks:**
+    * A new section, "ECA in a WIMSE Architecture," was added to detail role mapping and workflow integration.
+    * The subsections for ACME-RATS and SPIFFE/SPIRE were updated with new diagrams to better illustrate the integration flows.